Efficient Preparation of Quantum States via Randomized Truncation

-Theorem \ref{thm: error_bound} (proof in \cite{supp}) indicates that our protocol leads to a quadratically improved error scaling compared to naive truncation methods.
-The assumption of the $\ell_1$-smallness condition is justified in the supplementary material~\cite{supp}.
-In short, it holds if the coefficients with indices in $B$ decay faster than a power law with exponent greater than 1.
-This theorem holds even if an individual amplification factor $p_m$ is exponentially small, because the corresponding coefficient $\alpha_m$ is similarly small, and the collective effect is balanced.
-Therefore, the final error is well bounded.
-The trace-norm error directly provides a bound for observable measurements: measuring the ensemble state $\rho_{\text{approx}}$ yields results with accuracy scaling $ \big|\mathrm{Tr}[(\ket{\psi}\bra{\psi} - \rho_{\text{approx}}) O]\big| \leq \mathcal{O}\left(\|O\|\sum_{j \in B} \alpha_j^2\right). $
+Theorem \ref{thm: error_bound} (proof in Appendix) indicates that our protocol leads to a quadratically improved error scaling. {The same truncated tail weight that would induce an $\mathcal{O}(\epsilon)$ state error under deterministic truncation only contributes $\mathcal{O}(\epsilon^2)$ here, allowing substantially fewer encoded amplitudes at a fixed target fidelity.} The assumption of $S=\bigO{\epsilon}$ is justified in Appendix.
+Briefly, it holds if the coefficients with indices in $B$ decay as a power law with exponent greater than 1, or decay exponentially.
+The theorem holds even if some $p_m$ are exponentially small, and create exponential amplifications.
+Nevertheless, in that regime, the corresponding $\alpha_m$ and the selection probability are also exponentially small ensuring that the overall cutoff error remains bounded by $\bigO{\epsilon^2}$.